Try These 15 Types of Video Marketing in 2025 (With Examples!)

 The 15 Types of Videos for Marketers

-Need a little inspiration?
+Need a little inspiration for your video marketing efforts?
 We’ve rounded up 15 different types of marketing videos that you can try out.
-Each type of video has a great video marketing example to go with it:
+Each type of video content has a great example to go with it:

 1. Company culture video

-Company culture videos highlight the human side of your brand.
+Company culture videos highlight the human side of your brand on your YouTube channel or other streaming platforms.
 They should show your audience what work life is like at your company, amplifying the people and initiatives that make your company great.

 2. Interview/Q&A video

-Interview or Q&A are types of videos that answer your audience’s most pressing questions.
+Interview or Q&A are types of videos that answer your audience’s most pressing questions, and are part of a broader video strategy for your campaign.
 You could sit down with a thought leader, customer or team member for an on-screen chat or produce a solo video where a team member answers questions that people have submitted ahead of time.
 You can also record your interview in advance or conduct it live and publish the recording on your social media channels or videos.

 These are ‘show-and-tell’ videos that highlight a particular feature of your product or service.
 They can be useful for educating potential customers and helping them learn more about what you do.
 With a feature/product video, however, the production value is critical.
 These types of videos should convert prospects, so make sure they look professional and polished.